s-macke/AdventureAI/README.md

 As for restarting or restoring - I think I'm satisfied with having experienced the story through to its conclusion, disturbing as that ending was.
 The impact would be lessened on a second playthrough.
 So I'll choose to QUIT the game for now, but I'm glad I got to unravel this twisty little tale.
 ```

+Anyhow, when I force to restart the game, it just repeats as if nothing had happened.

 ### Note on Llama3 70B

 [9:05 full run with Llama3 70B](assets/905_llama3_70b_full.md)